simon-v/bchinfo.org/_data/devdocs/en/guides/mining.md

 {% autocrossref %}

-The simplest and earliest method was the now-deprecated Bitcoin Core `getwork` RPC, which constructs a header for the miner directly.
+The simplest and earliest method was the now-deprecated Bitcoin Cash Node `getwork` RPC, which constructs a header for the miner directly.
 Since a header only contains a single 4-byte nonce good for about 4 gigahashes, many modern miners need to make dozens or hundreds of `getwork` requests